tolauwae/phd-thesis/src/oop/oop.typ

 In order to support event-driven access to non-transferable resources, the out-of-place debugger hijacks the event system of the virtual machine.
 Rather than directly executing the callback function whenever an event is received, the event is send from the server to the client, and removed from the event queue in the server.

+#figure(
+    caption: [The callback system for handling asynchronous events in out-of-place debugging developed as part of our work, #cite(form: "prose", <lauwaerts22:event-based-out-of-place-debugging>).
+The schematic shows how events are forwarded from the server to the client, where they are placed in the WARDuino event queue.], image("figures/oopdebugging.svg", width: 100%),  // todo update image )<oop:forwardevents>

 // todo update text to new figure
 @oop:forwardevents shows a schematic of how the out-of-place debugger handles events in the event system.